kasra-hosseini/obspyDMT/README.rst

 1. Retrieval of waveforms (MSEED or SAC), stationXML/response files and metadata from FDSN and ArcLink archives.
 This could be done in *serial* or in *parallel* for single or large requests.
 2. Supports both event-based and continuous requests.
-3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from GCMT, NEIC and IRIS.
+3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS, NEIC and GCMT.
 Therefore, moment tensor information can also be retrieved.
 4. Updating existing archives (waveforms, stationXML/response files and metadata).
 5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, tapering, filtering and Instrument correction*).
 6. Management of large seismological datasets.